 The Cook name offers two images, the chef and the tour guide.
 Choose either one as you click the accompanying menu, a selection based on taste or one based on a journey.
-If taste, you can select Poetry, Cartoons, Satire, Political Perspectives, Sayings and Observations, or Scholarly Papers; if the journey, you will find a pilgrimage without Jesus in Psalms for the 21st Century, a pictorial rendering of current events in cartoons, a fun trip in biting satire, a journey through the lies and deception of the Bush administration in articles, a trip back in time to the days of Diogenes and the sages in Sayings and Observations, and a scholarly, intellectual journey that covers the ages from medieval times to the present.
+If taste, you can select Poetry, Cartoons, Satire, Plays, Sayings and Observations, or Unpublished Work; if the journey, you will find a pilgrimage without Jesus in Psalms for the 21st Century, a pictorial rendering of current events in cartoons, a fun trip in biting satire, a journey through the lies and deception of the Bush administration in articles, a trip back in time to the days of Diogenes and the sages in Sayings and Observations, and a scholarly, intellectual journey that covers the ages from medieval times to the present.

 Please enjoy your stay at my site, and, please offer comments.